Historic Places in Chatham, Cape Cod

 Caleb Nickerson House and William Nickerson Cabin Site

-Run by the Nickerson Family Association which boasts 900 active members around the country and 109 annual reunions.
+The Caleb Nickerson Homestead is on the campus of the Nickerson Family Association, Inc. (NFA), at 1107 Orleans Road (Route 28), North Chatham.
+The NFA boasts 900 active members around the world and has hosted an annual reunion since 1897.
 Nickerson progenitor William Nickerson was the first to purchase land in what is now Chatham from the native tribe, and also founded the first house of worship in town.
-Caleb Nickerson, great-great-grandson of William, was a veteran of the American Revolutionary War.
-The Nickerson house remains in original condition, featuring three working fireplaces including a beehive oven, original iron cranes, period woodwork and hand-hewn, random-width pine floors.
-Extensive early genealogical records stored on property are available for public study.
-Educational events on colonial life are scheduled during the spring, summer and autumn.
-The site was honored with the 2005 Preservation Award from the Historical Commission and Chatham Historical Society.
-For more information, call 508-945-6086 or visit www.nickersonassoc.com .
+The homestead that William and his wife Anne (Busby) Nickerson built in 1664 is currently under excavation at the rear of the campus.
+Descendant Caleb Nickerson built his full-Cape in 1829.
+The Cape, which was moved here from its original site, has been restored and features three working fireplaces and a beehive oven, original iron cranes, period woodwork and hand-hewn, random-width pine floors.
+The homestead was honored with a 2005 Preservation Award from the Chatham Historical Commission and Chatham Historical Society.
+Extensive early genealogical records are stored on the NFA campus in the Nickerson Research Center and are available for public study.
+Hands-on events on colonial life as well as teas are scheduled during the spring, summer and fall.
+The NFA is open on Wednesdays from 8 a.m. to 1 p.m. and by appointment.
+For more information, call 508-945-6086 or visit www.nickersonassoc.com.

 Main Street School

 Constructed in 1924, the school housed all twelve grades until 1963.
 It finally closed in 1998 and has been restored.
 This major project focused on preserving and enhancing the historical character of this town landmark, while creating a new Community Center featuring meeting and recreational space, a gymnasium and a teen center.

 Chatham Fish Pier